Una Himachal railway station

 Una Himachal railway station, code name "UHL", is an important and main station in Una district which is located near Regional Government Hospital on Una–Hamirpur Highway in Una City which is the first broad gauge of Himachal Pradesh.

 The ISBT Una is 2 km from station.
 Auto rickshaws and cabs are available here all the time.

-Una Himachal railway station is directly connected to the country's capital Delhi, and to Chandigarh.
+Una Himachal railway station is directly connected to the country's capital Delhi, Chandigarh, Gujarat (Sabarmati), Madhya Pradesh (Ujjain/Indore).

 Second-class waiting room, deluxe toilets, and water coolers, are available in the station.
 The station has two platforms and three rail tracks.
 Station is well rain sheltered.
 Rail tracks are electrified.